kumoai.experimental.rfm.KumoRFM#

 • query (str) – The predictive query.

-• explain (bool) – If set to True, will additionally explain the prediction.
+• explain (bool | ExplainConfig | dict[str, Any]) – Configuration for explainability.
+If set to True, will additionally explain the prediction.
+Passing in an ExplainConfig instance provides control over which parts of explanation are generated.
 Explainability is currently only supported for single entity predictions with run_mode="FAST".

 • anchor_time (Union[Timestamp, Literal['entity'], None]) – The anchor timestamp for the prediction.
 If set to None, will use the maximum timestamp in the data.
 If set to "entity", will use the timestamp of the entity.